Develop a Lifelong Learning Habit

 Keep a “Learning List”.
 Maintain a list of things you need to learn, things you need to get better at, skills you need to improve, topics that you need to “dive deep” into.
 Review your learning list during your weekly planning time.
 Pick at least one thing from your learning list weekly to focus on.
 Keep your list current and up-to-date.

 Get Involved in Professional Organizations.
-Keep current on your profession and in your industry by jointing and getting actively involved in relevant professional organizations.
+Keep current on your profession and in your industry by joining and getting actively involved in relevant professional organizations.
 Read their journals, subscribe to and read their newsletters, attend their conference and seminars.

-Teach, Instruct and Mentor Others.
+Teach, Instruct, and Mentor Others.
 One of the best ways to deepen your understanding of something is to teach it to others.
 Look for opportunities to speak in front of groups on topics relevant to your expertise.
 Volunteer for speaking and teaching opportunities.
 Become a mentor to a more junior person.
 Let others know you’re available and interested.

 Try New Things ….
 Often.
 Step out of your comfort zone and try new things.
 Open new doors and gain new experiences.
 Broaden your horizons.
 What is something NEW you can try this month?
 Write it down …. and make it a point to do something about it this week.